fidell1998/osticket-prereqs/README.md

 <img width="929" height="1004" alt="28" src="https://github.com/user-attachments/assets/43a5b9e9-2e68-475b-b711-c2382e3006a2" />

-- If you **don’t** see this page, I recommend going back and reviewing each step carefully — even a small misconfiguration can prevent this screen from loading.
+- If you **don’t** see this page, I recommend going back and reviewing each step carefully, even a small misconfiguration can prevent this screen from loading.

 </p>
 <br>